Bombed Out! Locations – Liverpool’s Pier Head.

 Above Photo: The Liver Buildings at Liverpool’s Pier Head on a foggy night (Pinterest)

-Liverpool’s Pier Head is an important location in my Punk and New Wave Memoir, Bombed Out!
+Liverpool’s Pier Head plays an important role in my Punk and New Wave Memoir, Bombed Out!

 I recently came across a few photos depicting the Pier Head in very cold or miserable conditions which is how I experienced it a lot of the time, particularly walking home on cold winters’ nights, having watched Punk and New Wave bands perform at Eric’s Club on Mathew Street in the late 1970s and early ’80s.